Part of: Time Tools HubVisit Hub

 Before ISO 8601, transmitting dates across borders was a nightmare.
 If a server in the United States sent the string "05/06/2026" to a server in the UK, the US server meant "May 6th", but the UK server would parse it as "June 5th".

 The International Organization for Standardization (ISO) published ISO 8601 to solve this.
+It was first published in 1988 to replace older, contradictory standards, and has undergone several revisions since.
 It enforces a strict, unambiguous format that goes from the largest unit of time to the smallest: YYYY-MM-DD.

 Anatomy of an ISO 8601 String